 (aka PiMF – pairs in metal foil)

-Note: There is no such cable or acronym as “shielded cable” or STP.
+Note: In standards, there is no such cable or acronym as “shielded cable” or STP.